SAP-samples/teched2025-DT261/exercises/ex01/README.md

    > You will notice that the draft data for the item name is updated, but the price is NOT updated in the draft.
    > Also the approval status does not change in the draft if the product price becomes larger than 1000 Euro.
    > The data will only be updated in the UI once you save your data.
-   > This we will change in the following step of our excerise by using side effects.
+   > This we will change in the following step of our exercise by using side effects.

 ## Exercise 1.4 Extend the behavior definition with side effects

-Now you can continue and add side effects via your behavior defintion extension.
+Now you can continue and add side effects via your behavior definition extension.

 > Please note:
 > An extension via side effects is only possible if the extensible RAP business objects provide the `use side effects` statement in its behavior projection or in its interface projection.